sabrinamk1/MiniProject-Comp383-/README.md

 # MiniProject-Comp383-

+**Before you start, have these installed**

+1. Python3
+2. SRA Tool Kit 3.0.0
+3. SPAdes 3.15.4
+4. Prokka

 This is a Github Repo for py script.
 It functions as python wrapper to automate execution of software tools, in which the Ecoli K-12 strains will be sequenced again and assembled by runing the script.
 Resequencing is done to see the change in time from the original K-12 strain.

 The py script will automate and product output file to "miniproject.log" and files in a folder named "results".
 All results generated will be written to this folder.
 This folder will be created via an os.system call.